Steve Baer: Zomes

-Baer and Ed Heinz experimented with constructing buildings of unusual geometries that they came to call "zomes" or Zome Architecture, often using heavy sheet metal as the main exterior material.
+Baer and Ed Heinz experimented with constructing buildings of unusual geometries that they came to call "zomes" or zome architecture, often using heavy sheet metal as the main exterior material.
 Some of the earliest experiments were carried out in cooperation with members of the intentional communities Drop City and Maniera Nueva.
+During this period, he met and worked with Day Charhoudi, also a young solar experimenter, who taught him some principles of physics.